-At July 31, 2011, Ibero's estimated fair value only exceeded its carrying value by 2%, or \$12 million of headroom, therefore, minor changes to these assumptions would have led to an Ibero impairment.
-At February 29, 2012, given the current state of the Spanish economy and considering the low level of Ibero's headroom, we performed an interim impairment review of Ibero's goodwill.
+(a) At February 29, 2012, given the current state of the Spanish economy and considering the low level of Ibero Cruises ("Ibero") estimated fair value in excess of its carrying value, we performed an interim impairment review of Ibero's goodwill.
 The interim discounted future cash flow analysis that was used to estimate Ibero's fair value was primarily impacted by slower than anticipated Ibero capacity growth.
 As a result, Ibero's estimated fair value no longer exceeded its carrying value.
-Accordingly, we proceeded to step two of the impairment analysis and recognized a goodwill impairment charge of \$153 million during the first quarter of fiscal 2012, which represented Ibero's entire goodwill balance.
-At May 31, 2012, accumulated goodwill impairment charges were \$153 million.
+Accordingly, we proceeded to step two of the impairment test and recognized a goodwill impairment charge of \$153 million during the first quarter of fiscal 2012, which represented Ibero's entire goodwill balance.
+At August 31, 2012, accumulated goodwill impairment charges were \$153 million.